canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

 <h2 id="explore_further">Explore further</h2>
 <ul>
   <li><a href="#">Wayfinding research project improves our approach to navigation on Canada.ca</a><br>
-    blog post that describes the rolling out a new design to navigate on Canada.ca</li>
+    blog post that describes the rolling out of a new design to navigate on Canada.ca</li>
   <li><a href="https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-information-architecture-specification/mandatory-elements.html">Mandatory elements of the Canada.ca design system</a><br>
     Canada.ca Content and Information Architecture Specification that provides a consistent experience for site visitors</li>
   <li><a href="https://blog.canada.ca/pages/project-overview.html">Improving content on Canada.ca</a><br>